 - The Appeals Board does not re-hear cases.
 The appeal is limited to the case record and the documentation submitted within the appeal.

-For information about the appeals process and the University Appeals Board please see the Student Conduct Code.
+For more information about the appeals process and the University Appeals Board, please refer to the Student Conduct Code.

 Appealing Cases Involving Prohibited Discrimination or Harassment